wisdomidi/worldhapiness/README.md

-World Happiness Report
+World Happiness Report Analysis

-Analysis of various factors influencing global happiness
+I performed a detailed analysis of the World Happiness Report, examining various factors influencing global happiness.
+My analysis aimed to understand the impact of different social, economic, and environmental factors on the happiness levels of populations around the world

 By Wisdom Idiakhoa